 2) Higher quality plants during the flowering stage

-Under HPS lights (or other red-heavy lighting), plants grow taller, but develop weak stems.
+Under HPS lights (or other lighting heavy in the red light spectrum), plants grow taller, but develop weak stems.
 The reason for this is that the upper canopies block out most of the sun's blue light in nature, while the far-red light is able to penetrates to the lower leaves and smaller.

 Giving your plants the proper ratio of blue light throughout all stages keeps them from trying to stretch upwards.
 Their internodal spacing is shorter and the stems stay stronger.
 The plants also waste less energy trying to grow upward and use that energy to produce flowers or fruits instead.

 The shorter internodal spacing results in denser flower inflorescence, aka buds.